Inedo/inedo-docs/Content/proget/api/security/groups/add-member.md

 order: 4
 ---

-*Add Group Member* is available as both a `pgutil` command and an HTTP Request, and will assign an existing user to an existing group.
+*Add Group Member* is available as both a `pgutil` command and an HTTP Request, and will assign an existing User to an existing Group.

 :::(Info) (🚀 Quick Example: Adding a user to a group with pgutil) This example adds the user `"John Smith"` to the group `Developers`: